 We will need some tools for development:

-It is important to tune your /etc/php5/apache2/php.ini for development purposes.
+It is important to tune your /etc/php5/apache2/php.ini for development purposes to show all PHP warnings.
 I changed the following entries:

 The next step is the setup of a workspace environment in my home folder where I will develop my Drupal projects.
 Example for my "drupal-8" development environment: